-The PGY2 Oncology Pharmacy Residency at UAB Hospital is a one-year program that prepares its graduates to serve as clinical pharmacy specialists, caring for acute and ambulatory adult hematology and oncology patients, and to facilitate as preceptors in the learning experiences of both students and residents.
-Graduates will be prepared to sit for the Board Certification Exam in Oncology Pharmacy upon residency completion.
-The O’Neal Comprehensive Cancer Center at UAB is Alabama’s only cancer center designated by the National Cancer Institute, and it provides unique opportunities to engage residents in a wide variety of practice environments.
-These experiences span the full spectrum of care for oncology patients, from inpatient clinical services and ambulatory management of oral and intravenous antineoplastics to
+The PGY2 Oncology Pharmacy Residency at UAB Hospital is accredited by the American Society of Health-System Pharmacist (ASHP).
+It is a one-year program that prepares its graduates to serve as clinical pharmacy specialists, caring for acute and ambulatory adult hematology and oncology patients, and to facilitate as preceptors in the learning experiences of both students and residents.
+The successful completion of the program will also prepare the graduate to attain board certification in oncology pharmacy (BCOP).
+The UAB O’Neal Comprehensive Cancer Center is Alabama’s only cancer center designated by the National Cancer Institute, and it provides unique opportunities to engage residents in a wide variety of practice environments.
+These experiences span the full spectrum of care for oncology patients, from inpatient clinical services and ambulatory management of oral and intravenous antineoplastics to end-of-life issues in the palliative care setting.

 The PGY2 Oncology Residency Program at UAB Hospital incorporates a combination of required and elective learning experiences (rotations) throughout the year that gives the resident a wide variety of experiences in oncology.